-The lasers and laser components of importance in laser-based enrichment processes include those identified in item 3.6 of INFCIRC/254/Rev.1/Part 2.
 The laser system for the AVLIS process usually consists of two lasers: a copper vapor laser and a dye laser.
 The laser system for MLIS usually consists of a CO2 or excimer laser and a multi-pass optical cell with revolving mirrors at both ends.
 Lasers or laser systems for both processes require a spectrum frequency stabilizer for operation over extended periods of time.

 5.8.
-Especially designed or prepared systems, equipment and components for use in plasma separation enrichment plants.
+Especially designed or prepared systems, equipment and components for use in plasma separation enrichment plants

-In the plasma separation process, a plasma of uranium ions passes through an electric field tuned to the U ion resonance frequency so that they preferentially absorb energy and increase the diameter of their corkscrew-like orbits.
-Ions with a large-diameter path are trapped to produce a product enriched in U. The plasma, which is made by ionizing uranium vapor, is contained in a vacuum chamber with a high-strength magnetic field produced by a superconducting magnet.
-The main technological systems of the process include the uranium plasma generation system, the separator module with superconducting magnet (see item 3.10 of INFCIRC/254/Rev.1/Part 2), and metal removal systems for the collection of 'product' and 'tails'.
+In the plasma separation process, a plasma of uranium ions passes through an electric field tuned to the U-235 ion resonance frequency so that they preferentially absorb energy and increase the diameter of their corkscrew-like orbits.
+Ions with a large-diameter path are trapped to produce a product enriched in U-235.
+The plasma, which is made by ionizing uranium vapor, is contained in a vacuum chamber with a high-strength magnetic field produced by a superconducting magnet.
+The main technological systems of the process include the uranium plasma generation system, the separator module with superconducting magnet and metal removal systems for the collection of 'product' and 'tails'.